 Business logic describes your API's business logic, expressed by reactive logic such as:

-- Validations: Expressions that are assigned to an entity that must be true for a transaction to commit (else the transaction is rolled back and a suitable message is returned to the client).
+- Validation rules: Expressions that are assigned to an entity that must be true for a transaction to commit (else the transaction is rolled back and a suitable message is returned to the client).

-- Derivations: Spreadsheet-like rules for table/column derivations.
+- Derivation rules: Spreadsheet-like rules for table/column derivations.
 For example, formula rules, sum rules, and parent copies.
 The rules chain to address multi-table transactions.